Get ready to rock with Metal Hellsinger, the new heavy metal game that promises to take you on a wild ride through the underworld.

 Metal Hellsinger Experienced like a Concert

 As a video game, Metal Hellsinger is an experience that should be played by all fans of the metal genre.
 A lot of lore was setup for The Outsider’s version of Heaven and Hell.
 Soundtracks were highlighted by performances from Serj, Tatiana, Alissa, and other amazing metal vocalists.
 I think it’s really awesome for the composers, Two Feathers, to use music as an enhancement to gameplay.
 You just don’t see it that often in video games.
-Eternal Sonata is one that comes to mind.
-Let me know if you think of any like that!
+If looking for more games in hell, Monster Train is an awesome roguelike deckbuilder you should check out!
 Anyway, the full game playthrough was like a heavy metal concert in my hands.
 2,000 cookies have been delivered to Metal Hellsinger from the Underworld’s best bakery!
-As always, catch you next time, and stay cool!